-Different from how they make silk in China, this is another way of producing and weaving it altogether.
+Different from how they make silk in China, this is another way of producing and weaving it all together.
 The only thing Chinese and Sardinian silk fabrics have in common is, alas, that they both are obtained out of the cocoons.

 A life devoted to the silk art in Sardinia

 Although I had been hearing about “Orgosolo silk” for quite a while, only recently I had the opportunity to visit the lab-museum where this ancient and unique fabric is made.

 This is how I discovered that artisan Maria Corda is devoting her life to preserving this form of art she inherited from the maternal branch of her family tree.

 Ancient forms of art are always the toughest to preserve.
 Not because today we are less gifted than before, but because today we don’t have time, we don’t have money and we don’t really care.

 In the past, they probably had even less time, way less money, and much more hunger, but probably they cared because they made the art their very lifestyle.

 This, in a nutshell, is what’s happening in Orgosolo.
 Maria is struggling to carry on with this silk tradition because Sardinian women rarely wear traditional clothes anymore.
 But, at the same time, as stubborn as only someone from Sardinia can be, she doesn’t want to give up on her family heritage.

 Although I’ve been happy to notice that in the island ancient traditions die hard, many survive only thanks to the devotion and hard work of some citizens.
 This is why I think visiting Maria’s lab is one the cool things to do in Sardinia.